derhuerst/vbb-rest/docs/index.md

 ## `GET /journeys`

 Output from [`require('vbb-hafas').journeys(…)`](https://github.com/derhuerst/vbb-hafas#getting-started).
 Start location and end location must be either in [station format](#station-format) or in [POI/address format](#poiaddress-format) (you can mix them).

+*Note:* As stated in the [*Friendly Public Transport Format*](https://github.com/public-transport/friendly-public-transport-format), the returned `departure` and `arrival` times include the current delay.

 ## station format